JimWardle/markdownToChecklist/README.md

 This started as a quick solution to make Teams bot certificate expiry reports more manageable.
 The problem was having long markdown dumps that were impossible to work through systematically in text editors.

-The collapsible headers and minimize functionality came from real usage - when you're working through operational checklists, you need to focus on specific priority levels without distraction.
+The collapsible headers and minimize functionality came from real usage - when you're working through operational checklists, you need to focus on specific priority levels without distraction from lower-priority items.

+Most existing solutions were either too complex (full project management tools) or missed the point entirely (visual checklist designers for creating new content rather than working with existing operational data).

 ## Setup

 Just open `index.html` in any modern web browser.
 No installation or server required.

 For GitHub Pages hosting:
-1. Upload `index.html` to your repository
+1. Upload all files to your repository
 2. Enable GitHub Pages in repository settings
 3. Optionally configure a custom domain